 WHAT IS ENDOMETRIOSIS?

-Since the abnormal sites of endometrium in endometriosis have no way of exit to discharge out the blood, cysts are formed entrapping the discharge.
+Since the abnormal sites of endometrium in endometriosis have no way of exiting to discharge out the blood, cysts are formed entrapping the discharge.
 The surrounding tissues are also irritated causing adhesions and the organs stick to each other.

 Sometimes there are no symptoms in mild endometriosis but mostly women suffer from severe pain during periods, during sexual intercourse and infertility can also occur.